Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/schuylkill-yards-usa/index.md

 **Expand Philadelphia's Innovation Ecosystem**.
 Schuylkill Yards has been an important part of Philadelphia's Revitalization.
 From a governance standpoint, a major goal of the project is to attract Life Science companies to move to the city and provide high paying jobs for the city.

 **An Untapped Profit Source**.
 As Philadelphia begins to fill in, real-estate development has become more and more difficult.
 By redeveloping parking lots and abandonded buildings, Brandywine Realty Trust is going to be able to profit enormously.
+Once completely constructed the project will also increase Brandywine Realty Trust's portfoio by nearly 33%.

-**Goal 3**.
-Lores mumps dolor sit mate, nominal id xiv.
-Dec ore offend it man re, est no dolor es explicate, re dicta elect ram demo critic duo.
-Que mundane dissents ed ea, est virus ab torrent ad, en sea momentum patriot.
-Erato dolor em omit tam quo no. Romanesque acclimates investiture.
+**University Development**.
+Over the past decade Drexel has changed from a small "work experience" based college to a major national university.
+Drexel increased its student enrollment, expanded its campus construction, and added a medical school and law school.
+Despit all this Drexel has struggled to decrease its acceptance rate or increase its ranking.
+A major goal for Drexel is to use this real-estate development as an incubator for life science start-ups that spin out from Drexel.
+These startups should hopefully improve the University's image.

 ## Technology Interventions